 The Padma Purana connects with the name Bhrigu.
 The story goes that many great sages gathered on the banks of the Sarasvati River to participate in a great Maha Yagya (fire ceremony) organized for that period of time.
 Maharishi Bhrigu was also present at the scene.

-All the great sages and saints could not decide which of the divine Trinity, Lord Vishnu, Brahma, and Shiva, was the most eminent to be worshiped and the beneficiary of the Yagya.
+All the great sages and saints could not decide which of the divine Trinity.
+Lord Vishnu, Brahma, and Shiva were the most eminent to be worshiped and the beneficiary of the Yagya.
 Therefore, sage Bhrigu decided to test Trimurti or Trinity Gods.

 Test of Lord Brahma